 In her spare time, Debbie loves to spend time with her large family of four siblings, in-laws, 17 nieces and nephews, and 16 great nieces and nephews.
 Her love of cooking and baking is always evident at these family gatherings.
 She also enjoys time with her son watching movies, eating out at restaurants, and antiquing.

-Director of Meetings & Member Services
+Meetings and Member Services Coordinator